duydd25031999/TC_note/Software Development/Scrum_Questions.md

 ### agile-concept-1

-**Q:** How does the concept of "emergence" in Agile challenge traditional project planning methods?
+**Q:** {Interrogate} How does the concept of "emergence" in Agile challenge traditional project planning methods?

 - Vietnamese outline:
   - Question: